andrewharmellaw/andrewharmellaw.github.com/index.md

 ---
 {% include JB/setup %}

+{% newthought "Andrew Harmel-Law is" %} a [Tech Principal at Thoughtworks](https://www.thoughtworks.com/en-cn/profiles/a/andrew-harmel-law0) as well as an author and online trainer for [O'Reilly](https://www.oreilly.com/pub/au/8117), Andrew specialises in Java / JVM technologies, agile delivery, build tools and automation, and domain driven design.

+Experienced across the software development lifecycle and in many sectors what motivates him is the efficient delivery of large-scale software solutions, fulfilling complex user needs.
+He understands that people, architecture, process and tooling all have key roles to play in achieving this.
+Andrew has a passion for open source software and its communities.
+He has been involved with OSS to a greater or lesser extent since his career began; as a user, contributor, expert group member, or paid advocate - most famously as one of the [Jenkins JobDSL](https://github.com/jenkinsci/job-dsl-plugin/) originators.

+Andrew enjoys sharing his experience as much as possible.
+This sharing is not only seen in his formal consulting engagements, but also informally through mentoring, books, online training, blog posts, conferences (speaking and organising), and open-sourcing his code.
+His next book "Facilitating Software Architecture" is making its way onto the internet, a chapter at a time. ([Check it out](https://www.oreilly.com/library/view/facilitating-software-architecture/9781098151850/))

 {% newthought "Hello and welcome to" %} my creations-aggregator.

 Over the years I've been a little profligate with my internet prescence.
 Here's a handy overview, with some deep links into the semi-interesting bits.